Hierosoft/maniforge/documentation/manual.md

 See a detailed description of material and printer settings in the settings directory.
 - For Cura see [documentation/settings/cura/R2X-14T-Cura_Setup.md](settings/cura/R2X-14T-Cura_Setup.md).
 There is no feature to import or export printer instances in Cura, so the document outlines all of the settings you would enter when creating a new "Custom FFF Printer" in Cura.
 - For PrusaSlicer see [documentation/settings/PrusaSlicer/R2X-14T-PrusaSlicer_Setup.md](settings/PrusaSlicer/R2X-14T-PrusaSlicer_Setup.md).
+- For customizing PrusaSlicer start & end gcode, see "PrusaSlicer" below.

 ### PrusaSlicer
 - Copy the config/PrusaSlicer directory to %APPDATA% (or .config on Linux)
 - Install PrusaSlicer (The version should match the one in the `version =` line in the included [config/PrusaSlicer/PrusaSlicer.ini](../config/PrusaSlicer/PrusaSlicer.ini).
+- Getting support: Most Slic3r tutorials apply to PrusaSlicer.
+It is a fork of Slic3r, but PrusaSlicer is maintained and released more frequently.
+Both have strong community support, and PrusaSlicer has corporate support.
+Though direct assistance may only be available for Prusa 3D printer owners, the [PrusaSlicer GitHub repo](https://github.com/prusa3d/PrusaSlicer) is active.
+Reporting issues on the Issues section after searching it and ensuring the issue doesn't already exist there is the proper way to report bugs.
+- Customizing start & end g-code: [Slic3r placeholders](https://github.com/prusa3d/PrusaSlicer/wiki/Slic3r-placeholders-(a-copy-of-the-mauk.cc-page))

 ### Cura
 If you only need one printer, rename your `%APPDATA%/cura` directory then copy the `config/cura` directory to `%APPDATA%/` (or to `.config/` on Linux)